jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 *zoom-in pivot* [@lean p172] and the work it produces should be the *Minimum Viable Product* or MVP [@lean p106-110].
 It would not be feasible to deliver a full stack so we are obliged to focus on solutions which interoperate with existing deployments.
-This is advantageous; to a third party adding small enhancements to an existing architecture is more inviting than wholesale change.
+To a third party wishing to adopt the technology it is also more inviting to add small enhancements to the existing architecture than to action a shift which requires wholesale change.

+Although an
+explicitly streaming server would improve the situation further, because all network data transfer may be thought of as a stream, it is not required to start taking advantage of progressive REST.
+In the
-To reify the vision above a streaming client is the MVP.
-Although an explicitly streaming server would improve the situation further, because all network data transfer may be thought of as a stream regardless of how it is sent, a streaming server is not required to start taking advantage of progressive REST.
-In the interest of creating something new, whilst HTTP servers capable of streaming are quite common even if they are not always programmed as such, there seems to be no published general-purpose, streaming-receptive REST client library.
+interest of creating something new, whilst HTTP servers capable of streaming are quite common even if they are not always programmed as such, there seems to be no published general-purpose, streaming-receptive REST client library.
+A streaming client is the MVP and is the code deliverable of this project.

 Criteria for success
 --------------------